 Because yeast infections are caused by a lack of good bacteria and usually hormonal changes.
 I recommend you take a quality probiotic in large doses to build up the bacterial colonies in the intestine and vagina.

-The best probiotics to take for pregnancy yeast infections are Profase, at a dose of one or two capsules twice a day, or the 11-Strain probiotic powder at a dose of 1 adult scoop 2 times a day minimum.
+The best probiotics to take for pregnancy yeast infections are Profase, at a dose of two capsules twice a day, or the 11-Strain probiotic powder at a dose of 1 adult scoop 2 times a day minimum.
 Go ahead and review the articles and make your own decision on which one is best for you.

 You can combine either probiotic with the prebiotic Floraphage to send their numbers through the roof.
-Floraphage also helps your existing good bacteria to grow and controls e coli, which is the primary bacteria that causes urinary tract infections.
+Floraphage also helps your existing good bacteria to grow and controls E. coli, which is the primary bacterium that causes urinary tract infections.

 Yeast also builds a biofilm over the top of itself as a means of protection from your immune system, this allows it to basically hide underneath.
 If you add enzymes that strip the biofilm and also eat the yeast with the probiotics, treatment success rates increase considerably.
 I recommend Biofase for these biofilms and pregnancy yeast infections.